linuxplayground/z80-jumpingjack/README.md

 Jump through the gaps until you reach the top.

 Fall all the way to the bottom and you loose a life.

+## Building

+Just build for the nabu.
+For z80-retro, use the version from z180-nouveau project.